markdom/specification/1.0/markdom.md

 A [*Markdom code block*][] must be represented as a JSON object.

-The JSON object must have an entry with name `type` and value `CODE`.
+The JSON object must have an entry with name `type` and value `Code`.

 The JSON object must have an entry with name `code`.
 The value of this entry, must be a JSON string and contain the value of the `code` parameter of the represented [*Markdom code block*][].